tomy2105/KnowledgeNotes/cpp/cpp17.md

 An instance of std::variant at any given time either holds a value of one of its alternative types, or in the case of error - no value.

+Restrictions:
+- Variant is not allowed to allocate additional (dynamic) memory.
-Not permitted to hold references, arrays, or the type void.
+- A variant is not permitted to hold references, arrays, or the type void.
+- The first alternative must always be default constructible
+- A variant is default initialized with the value of its first alternative.
+- If the first alternative type is not default constructible, then the variant must use `std::monostate` as the first alternative

 `std::get` or `get_if` used to access values, compile time error or throws `bad_variant_access` in case of wrong value type.